 (B) the attempt or conspiracy to possess, distribute, manufacture, cultivate, sell, or transfer any substance that is prohibited under the acts described in Subsection (1)(c)(i).

 Salt Lake Narcotics Diversion Unit - The Unified Police Department Narcotics Diversion Unit in Salt Lake City, Utah, is a specialty group of detectives who act as compliance and probation officers for participants in Salt Lake County Felony Drug Courts.
 The Narcotics Diversion Unit represents the law enforcement arm of drug court.
 The detectives communicate directly with the judges and legislators to advocate for passing effective controlled substance laws.
 The Unit for Narcotics Diversion in Salt Lake City also interacts with other members of the drug court community including prosecutors, defense attorneys, and drug treatment providers while making sure drug court participants adhere to the drug court agreement.

-Finding a Drug Crime Attorney in Salt Lake City
+Find a Drug Crime Lawyer in Salt Lake City, Utah